A behavioral health crisis doesn’t happen on a schedule. They can be sudden, unexpected, and occur at all hours of the day and night.

 Sometimes, when someone in our community is experiencing a behavioral health crisis, a police officer is called and the first one on the scene.
 Other times, and most often, no one is called and the person simply suffers, not knowing there are other options for receiving help.

 That’s where Columbia River’s new mobile care programs come in.
-Made up of two programs: Columbia River Mobile Health and Columbia River Night Crisis teams will operate during the day and nighttime to provide services to Clark County.
+Made up of two programs: Columbia River Mobile Health, and Columbia River Night Crisis, will operate respectively during the day and the night to provide services to Clark County.

 Through this proactive approach, we hope to expand on and fill gaps in mobile response that currently exist in our county’s crisis response capabilities.

 When responding to a crisis, it’s difficult to know exactly what the caller will need.
 To address this, the day and night teams will consist of a mental health therapist, a substance use disorder (SUD) professional, and a peer with lived experience.
 Additionally, the day team will have a nurse and a medical provider.
 This team makeup offers a broad array of expertise to callers.

 Thank you to the Community Foundation of Southwest Washington, who helped fund the purchase of the outreach van, which will be used by both day and night teams.